 The hotel is perfectly located for exploring and while they weren’t able to accommodate my request for a castle view room, they did give us the breakfast buffet which was outstanding and allowed me to try haggis for the first time (I really liked it!).
 Try the raised dough waffles.
 There are made to order egg dishes and specialty coffee like cappuccino included with the buffet if you ask your server.

 One afternoon we had cocktails in the hotel’s One Square Bar and of course had to try their own proprietary “One Square Gin” which was served with fever tree tonic, a sprig of fresh thyme and a grapefruit twist.
-I also had a
+I also had a Last Word cocktail made with Old Tom Gin.

 The Balmoral Hotel

-If you want to splash out, you can’t go wrong with this grande dame historic hotel,
+If you want to splash out, you can’t go wrong with this grande dame historic hotel, the Balmoral.

 Across from Waverley train station, this Victorian hotel opened in 1902 and is still as opulent today.
 It’s centrally located and if you’re a foodie, it has a Michelin starred restaurant, called Number One.
 If I ever win the lottery, I’d love to stay there in a suite with a fireplace and a view of the castle.
 The regular rooms are pretty nice too.